Krishna-Aaketi/My_Learning_Vault/Linux_System_programming/Files/README.md

   // Move to end to find file size fseek(in_fp, 0, SEEK_END);                  // fseek() -Moves the file position indicator to a given byte in the file. file_size = ftell(in_fp);                   //  SEEK_END -Moves the file pointer to the end of file.
-  // Read from end and write to output    //ftell()-Returns the current file pointer position (here, it gives the file size after fseek to end).
+  // Read from end and write to output    //ftell()-Returns the current file pointer position
+                                           //(here, it gives the file size after fseek to end).
   for (long i = file_size - 1; i >= 0; i--)
   {
     fseek(in_fp, i, SEEK_SET);                       //SEEK_SET -Moves the file pointer to the i-th byte from the beginning